pstrh/react-constraint-validation/README.md

 # react-constraint-validation
-**React Constraint Validation** is a small library that provides validation props for React components similar to the HTML Constraint Validation attributes.
+**React Constraint Validation** is a small library that aims to provide validation props for React components similar to the HTML Constraint Validation attributes.

 ### Features